jronallo/iiif-workshop-new/content/content-search-api/user-interface-examples/mirador-search.md

 ---
+title: Mirador Content Search
-title: "Mirador Search"
+menuTitle: "Mirador Search"
 date: 2018-04-15T17:28:37-04:00
 weight: 20
 ---

-# Mirador Content Search

 Replace the object below with "The Biocrats" or the issue of the "Nubian Message".